rinimukherjee/beautiful-jekyll/index.md

   </table>
 </center>

 I am a data enthusiast and I love to tell stories with data!
-I like to approach data with statistical modeling, data mining and machine learning techniques to come up with solutions to business problems.
+I use statistical modeling, data mining and machine learning techniques to provide elegant solutions to modern business problems.

 <a name="Education">Education</a>
 ----------